-- Mapping: the extension's outbound map, see section 5.2 on page 47; - Alias map: the extension's alias map, see section 5.2 on page 48; - Mac address: the extension's MAC address, used for autoprovisioning or remote phone book; see the Orchestra NG Administrator Manual; - Custom callerid: if you enable this field, caller id name will be the display name field of the phone's account; - Disable ringback: if you mark this checkbox, no ringback tone or music will be sent, delegating ring tone generation to the calling device; this is ignored if the call is being recorded;
+Mapping: the extension's outbound map, see section 5.2 on page 44;

+Alias map: the extension's alias map, see section 5.2 on page 46;

+Mac address: the extension's MAC address, used for autoprovisioning or remote phone book; see the Orchestra NG Administrator Manual.

-To delete the selected extension, just click the Delete button $\mathbb{T}$ .
+To delete the selected extension, just click the Delete button $\square$ .

-- When an extension is deleted and immediately recreated, its presence information are lost until a new event is received (such as a register operation or a call).
-If this is not desired, just manually start a register request. - If the extension is associated with some outbound recording rules, the Disable ringback value is ignored, and a ring back will always played back.
-This happens because the recording feature always needs media to be active, and disabling ring back disables also early media, which is not compatible with the recording functions.
+When an extension is deleted and immediately recreated, its presence information are lost until a new event is received (such as a register operation or a call).
+If this is not desired, just manually start a register request.